-*Please have a glance at this page about crossing border between West Bank and Jordan.
+this page about crossing the border between West Bank and Jordan.

-The popular route among the foreign workers is, fly-in to Tel Aviv & fly-out from Amman.
+A popular route among foreign workers is fly-in to Tel Aviv & fly-out from Amman.

-Visa can be obtained at the Embassy of Jordan in your country, or, even in Tel Aviv or Ramallah.
+Visa can be obtained at the Embassy of Jordan in your country or also in Tel Aviv or Ramallah.
 Please check the latest information at the Embassy.

-This is a single visitor visa for Jordan taken at the Embassy of Jordan in Rome.
+The following photo is of a single visitor visa for Jordan taken at the Embassy of Jordan in Rome.

 The questions of immigration are the same, but in our opinion, waiting time in the queue at Ben Gurion immigration takes less than crossing a border from Jordan.